eprbell/rp2/README.md

 ## Contributing
 Feel free to submit pull requests.
 [Unit tests](test/) for new code are highly appreciated.

-Here is a list of make targets, useful during development:
+Here is a list of make targets, that are relevant for development:
 * `make`: installs package requirements
 * `make archive`: creates a .zip file with the contents of the RP2 directory
 * `make check`: runs all RP2 unit tests